 I discovered Oberon after creating the PIX Firewall’s Finesse OS and was pleasantly surprised to find they had similarities.
 I wrote in C, of course, and Finesse didn’t need loadable code modules due to the embedded nature of the PIX.
 The rest of the system, though, was very similar.

-In the day of PL/I’s, complexity, FORTRAN’s lack of control structures, and COBOL (what can I say about COBOL?), Pascal stood out by its demonstration that sophistication in data and control structures could exist in a language that was elegant and simple.
+In the days of PL/I’s complexity, FORTRAN’s lack of control structures, and COBOL (what can I say about COBOL?), Pascal stood out by its demonstration that sophistication in data and control structures could exist in a language that was elegant and simple.
 Step-wise refinement could lead to beautiful and lean technology.

-Wirth preceded Oberon with his Modula-2 languages.
-Modula was a bit more complicated but elegantly solved the problem of separate compilation.
-Since the early days of assemblers, programs compiled in small units and were put together by a loader of some kind.
+Wirth preceded Oberon with his Modula-2 language.
+Modula-2 was a bit more complicated but elegantly solved the problem of separate compilation.
+Since the early days of assemblers, programs werecompiled in small units and put together by a loader of some kind.
 Modula-2 did this while also preserving a strong type checking of the procedures and data types across the separately compiled translation units.

 Oberon was Wirth’s third language, the third decade of his work in languages.
 It started as Modula-2 and evolved into a language with something called type-extension, similar to object-oriented inheritance, only without all the redefined language.
 His compiler for the language was only 5,000 lines!
 That took Oberon source and produced ready to execute binaries.
 His compiler for Oberon represents thirty years of craft, thirty years of refinement, step-wise, of course, and thirty years of learning what can be made simpler.